containers/toolbox/test/system/README.md

 When running the tests, make sure the `test suite: [job]` jobs are successful.
 These jobs set up the whole environment and are a strict requirement for other jobs to run correctly.

+## Writing tests

+### Naming convention

+- All tests should follow the nomenclature: `[command]: <test description>...`
+- When the test is expected to fail, start the test description with "Try to..."
+- When the test is to give a non obvious output, it should be put in parenthesis at the end of the title

+Examples:

+* `@test "create: Create the default container"`
+* `@test "rm: Try to remove a non-existent container"`

+### Test case environment

+- All the tests start with a clean system (no images or containers) to make sure that there are no dependencies between tests and they are really isolated.
+Use the `setup()` and `teardown()` functions for that purpose.